tom-howard/com2009/docs/course/assignment2/part-b/task3.md

 ... where `XX` will be replaced with your team number and `COLOUR` will be replaced with either `yellow`, `red`, `green` or `blue`.

 !!! note
-    ROS will already be running on the robot before we attempt to execute your launch file, and [a bridge between the robot and laptop will have already been established](../../../waffles/launching-ros.md#step-4-robot-laptop-bridging).
+    ~~ROS will already be running on the robot before we attempt to execute your launch file, and [a bridge between the robot and laptop will have already been established](../../../waffles/launching-ros.md#step-4-robot-laptop-bridging).~~

+    ^^The simulation environment will already be running before we attempt to execute your launch file.^^

 ## Marking